 At the intersection of law and technology, patent law is an exciting and rapidly growing practice area.
 A patent is an intellectual property right granted to an inventor “to exclude others from making, using, offering for sale, or selling the invention throughout the United States or importing the invention into the United States” for a limited time in exchange for public disclosure of the invention.
-The purpose of a patent is to promote innovation through economic incentive.
+The purpose of a patent is to promote innovation through economic incentive, and patent law serves to protect such incentive.

 The USPTO is the government agency responsible for patents.
 Located in Alexandria, VA, the USPTO issues patents and creates rules governing them.
 USPTO employees responsible for issuing patents are called patent examiners.
 Patent agents and attorneys work closely with examiners to secure the inventor's intellectual property rights.
 Albert Einstein was a patent examiner in the Swiss patent office.
 A patent agent is someone who has passed the Patent Bar and is competent to file patent applications for others.
 A law school degree is not necessary to become a patent agent.
 However, many patent agents are also attorneys, and one must be an attorney to litigate a patent case before a court.